Survey-Buddy/Part-A-Application-Research-Planning-Analysis/README.md

 └── .gitignore             # Ignored files for Git
 ```

-A robust file system allows the application to scale without becoming difficult to understand.
-It follows the seperation of concerns methodology, keeping related functionalities together and seperate from unrelated files and directories.
-It also makes it easier to follow for new developers or team members to work on the project who are unfamiliar with the source code.
+A robust file system ensures that the application can scale effectively without becoming overly complex.
+It adheres to the **separation of concerns** principle, grouping related functionalities together while keeping unrelated files and directories separate.
+This structure enhances maintainability and makes it easier for new developers or team members to navigate and contribute to the project, even if they are unfamiliar with the source code.

-#### **Deployment**
+#### Deployment

-The final application frontend will be hosted on [Netlify](https://www.netlify.com/), the backend on [Render](https://render.com/), and the database on [MongoDB Atlas](https://www.mongodb.com/docs/atlas/).
+The final application will have its frontend hosted on [Netlify](https://www.netlify.com/), the backend on [Render](https://render.com/), and the database on [MongoDB Atlas](https://www.mongodb.com/docs/atlas/).

 ---